-5. Implementation, Impact and Feasibility
+Recommendation 30.
+Implementation, Impact and Feasibility (M)

-- The PDP-WT recommends that PDP WGs provide input on issues related to implementation, impact (economic, business, social, operational, etc.) and feasibility including, when considered appropriate: - Recommend the inclusion of implementation guidelines as part of the Final Report; - o Consultation with the WG / Council on the draft implementation plan; - The creation of an implementation team that consists of representatives of the WG, amongst others, which would be tasked to review / provide input during the implementation phase
+- The PDP-WT recommends that PDP WGs be required to provide input on issues related to implementation on all policy recommendations.
+This input could include a discussion of the impacts of the policy, both positive and negative, including but not limited to economic, competition, operations, privacy and other rights, scalability and feasibility.
+When appropriate the following should be considered: - Recommend the inclusion of implementation guidelines as part of the Final Report; - o Consultation with the WG / Council on the draft implementation plan; - The creation of an implementation team that consists of representatives of the WG, amongst others, which would be tasked to review / provide input during the implementation phase

+All reports should include a statement on the WG discussion concerning impact of the proposed recommendations, which could consider areas as noted above.
 Further guidance on this issue is to be included in the PDP Manual.

-6. ICANN Staff Resources
+Recommendation 31.
+ICANN Staff Resources (M)

 The PDP-WT recommends that staff resources needed or expected in order to implement the policy recommendations should be evaluated as part of the WG recommendations, and as part of the Council's review of those recommendations.
-This could be included as part of the feasibility analysis and/or impact statement (see also recommendation 31).
+This could be included as part of the feasibility analysis and/or impact statement (see also recommendation 30).

-7. Stakeholder Group / Constituency Statements
+Recommendation 32.
+Stakeholder Group and Constituency Statements (M)